viperleed/viperleed/doc/content/installation.rst

             setx VIPERLEED_TENSORLEED "<path/to/your/local/copy/of/viperleed-tensorleed"

-        in a CMD terminal.
+        in a :program:`CMD` terminal.
 You then may need to reboot your system.
-Notice the use of ``setx`` rather than ``set``: the latter only sets the :envvar:`VIPERLEED_TENSORLEED` environment variable for the active session.
+Notice the use of ``setx`` rather than ``set``: the latter only sets the :envvar:`VIPERLEED_TENSORLEED` environment variable
+        for the active session.

   .. tab-item:: Windows, via System Properties